 Daniel Rock has been involved with education, in various forms, for over ten years.
 He graduated from Unity College in Maine in 2001, with a Bachelor's degree in Parks and Recreation Management, worked as a Backcountry Ranger at White Mountain National Forest in New Hampshire, a Trail Builder for the National Parks Service in Colorado and Maine, and for city and state parks in Oregon.
 The seasonal park jobs led to a career transition.
 He began teaching adaptive winter sports for the National Sports Center for the Disabled in Colorado, and spent six seasons with this organization, as a Special Olympics Coach, one-on-one Instructor and Coordinator for a weekly Saturday program.
 This experience sparked his passion for working with people with exceptionalities.
 He moved to New Mexico in 2013, where he spent a year teaching life and work skills to adjudicated youth at Youth Shelters and Family Services.
 He received his teaching certificates in Science and Special Education, from Santa Fe Community College and taught Science and Special Education for three years with Santa Fe Public Schools before coming to Monte del Sol in 2017.

 Dayni is a writer and multimedia artist.
-She teaches 7th grade English, and a 9th - 12th grade Art, Food & Social Justice class.
+She teaches 8th grade English, 10th grade World History and a middle school elective.
 Dayni received a BA in Political Science from The College of Santa Fe, an MFA in writing from The Vermont College of Fine Arts, and an MA in Political Theory from University College, Dublin.
 Dayni is a long time Santa Fe resident who has recently returned from living in Germany and Ireland for several years.